 The Company aims to ensure that all material risks are considered when managing the business.
-The ultimate goal is to ensure policyholder protection and to enable the company to achieve its overall strategic objectives, while maintaining regulatory compliance.
+The ultimate goal is to ensure policyholder protection and to enable the Company to achieve its overall strategic objectives, while maintaining regulatory compliance.
 The processes in place are intended to identify all material risks, minimise risks wherever possible and manage and control all significant risks within acceptable limits.

-The Company's is in the process of developing a Risk Appetite Statement which will provide a guide to management for the consideration of risk when managing the business.
-The statement will include the Company's:
+The Company has developed a Risk Appetite Statement which provides a guide to management for the consideration of risk when managing the business.
+The statement includes the Company's: